Master Development Plans

 - Proposed Improvements

 In addition, applicants must submit supporting documentation regarding traffic, screening, open space provisions, water supply, population projections, the phasing of the project, and a public participation report.
-For a complete list of requirements, please refer to Article 4 of the Zoning Regulations.
+For a complete list of requirements, please refer to Section 2.09.060 of the Zoning Regulations.

 Board of Supervisors Hearing Room